YOUTH FIELD TRIPS

 Our field trips are offered in a variety of outdoor learning spaces and are open to schools, scout groups, home-school groups, community organizations and more.
 Field trips are approximately 1.5 hours long, weather dependent, and led by knowledgeable Taltree Naturalists.

 Special 30-minute activities can be incorporated at no additional cost.

-Guided hikes must be scheduled one month in advance by filling out the interpretive hike form.
-A minimum of 10 people required.
+Guided tours and hikes must be scheduled one month in advance.
+A minimum of 15 people required.
 A maximum of 125 participants allowed.
-Large groups will be divided into 25 people per group.
-Fees are $2 per children and $5 per adult.
-Teachers are FREE!
-Hikes can be extended in two hour increments.
-The cost is $2/student for each additional 2 hours scheduled.
-No additional cost for parents or teachers.
+Larger groups will be divided into 25 people per group.

 Field Trip Options

 These hikes are a great way to see how nature behaves, or not, at night.
 Nocturnal wildlife is elusive, but under the right circumstances it is possible to catch a glimpse into a world we would otherwise never know exists.
 Students and teachers will have the opportunity to learn about nocturnal animals, explore the 5 senses, and listen to creatures that roam during the night.

 Only available on weeknights.
 Hikes are 45 minutes long and start between 5 pm and 8 pm, sunset dependent.
 A maximum of 25 people allowed; a minimum of 15.
 Groups must be chaperoned by at least two adults.
 Cost is a $1 more per student and adult. one group leader free.

 Indiana Science Standards: 4.3.2, 4.3.4, 5.2.1, 5.2.2, 5.2.3, 6.2.1, 6.2.2, 6.2.3, 6.2.4, 6.2.5, 6.3.2, 8.2.1, 8.2.8